A walk to discover the four castles of Naples, ancient fortifications with magnificent exteriors and beautiful interiors.

 Spend a day in Naples it is certainly a short but intense experience that one can also live by immersing oneself in one tour among its castles, fortifications whose history is partly also that of the city.

-I'm four structures that you can visit in this beautiful walk, starting from Castel Sant'Elmo with its panoramic position on the Vomero hill, passing through the Castel dell'Ovo, place of legends, and the imposing Maschio Angioino, until the Castel Capuano which for years was also the seat of the Naples court.
+There are four structures that you can visit in this beautiful walk, starting from Castel Sant'Elmo with its panoramic position on the Vomero hill, passing through the Castel dell'Ovo, place of legends, and the imposing Maschio Angioino, until the Castel Capuano which for years was also the seat of the Naples court.

 Each of these castles has distinctive characteristics and the interior spaces that can be visited represent one journey in the unique military architecture of the city with beautiful towers, bastions, prisons, cannons, but also frescoes, historical halls, libraries and a Civic Museum.